microfocus-idol/idol-rich-media-tutorials/tutorials/showcase/vehicle-analysis/README.md

 ![vehicle-training](./figs/vehicle-training.png)

 > Cameras that are positioned directly above the traffic are better suited for recognition because they capture images where the vehicles approach head-on.
-For further recommendations about image quality, read the [admin guide](https://www.microfocus.com/documentation/idol/IDOL_12_8/MediaServer_12.8_Documentation/Guides/html/index.html#Operations/Analyze/Vehicles_Introduction.htm).
+For further recommendations about image quality, and for instructions to collect your own vehicle model training images, read the [admin guide](https://www.microfocus.com/documentation/idol/IDOL_12_8/MediaServer_12.8_Documentation/Guides/html/index.html#Operations/Analyze/Vehicle_Model_Training.htm).

 ## Processing video